leonp/leonp.github.io/_posts/2015-05-21-dynamic-classes-in-wordpress-templates.md

 title: Generating page specific classes in WordPress templates to keep code DRY and extensible
 ---

-_How to generate page specific class names in a WordPress template, making it easy to extend your code and keep it <abbr title="Do not Repeat Yourself">DRY</abbr>_.
+_How to extend your WordPress template classes by adding the page slug to class names_.

 At work we use WordPress to run our main website.
 We've built a child theme that includes lots of custom templates so we can build non&#8211;standard types of pages.